 I moved to Thailand in 2008, when I was 29 years old.

-I’ve since visited all corners of the Kingdom, as well as neighbouring countries such as Laos, Singapore, Vietnam, Indonesia, Burma, and China.
+I've since visited all corners of the Kingdom, as well as neighbouring countries such as Laos, Singapore, Vietnam, Malaysia, and Cambodia.

 I first stayed in Koh Samui for around 9 months, but soon got itchy feet on the relatively small island.
 I wanted to explore the country and expand horizons beyond the expat-centric lifestyle.